prbutler/EZproxy-URL-Link-Checker/EZproxy_URL_Link_Checker_Read_Me.txt

 ==URL Checker Using ProxyURLPassword==

+Version 2.0 released on 2023-10-05

 ProxyURLPassword is an EZproxy feature that allows one to pass EZproxy a structured XML document that contains a URL and a password and EZproxy will return a true or false value based on whether the URL has been setup for proxy in EZproxy.
-According to the release notes (http://oclc.org/support/services/ezproxy/documentation/changes.en.html) this was developed to support third-party applications, such as LibX.
-There is little official documentation on this feature, but excellent documentation on how to implement this feature using PHP (http://elibtronic.ca/content/20080821/checking-urls-connecting-ezproxy) and (http://elibtronic.ca/content/20101029/taking-care-campus-users-or-checking-urls-connecting-ezproxy-redux).
+There is little official documentation on this feature.

 Here I offer a method to implement this feature using HTML and JavaScript.
 No additional resources are required, and this implementation should work with any release of EZproxy that supports ProxyURLPassword.

-Submitted by Paul Butler, Library Technologies Support Analyst at Ball State University. http://cms.bsu.edu/academics/libraries/about/stafflisting/staffbydepartment/lits/butlerpaul
+Submitted by Paul Butler, Library Technologies Support Analyst at Ball State University.
+Email me at:  prbutler@bsu.edu

 ==The Features==
 In addition to supporting the URL lookup, the code provides some additional features.